Post COVID-19 Aviation Growth Scenario

 The most salient forecasts emerging from the various studies and measurements are:

-✓ And finally, by 2030, global passenger numbers are expected to have grown to 5.6 billion.
+✓ By 2030, global passenger numbers are expected to have grown to 5.6 billion.

 Based on the fact that commercial aviation is a global industry and is experiencing continued high growth, some markets are emerging on a significantly higher trend.